phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 366129
+#Total Number of Tweets: 1121868
-#Number of Clinton Tweets: 304430
+#Number of Trump Tweets: 366558
-#Number of Sanders Tweets: 171662
+#Number of Clinton Tweets: 304712
-#Number of Rubio Tweets: 139689
+#Number of Sanders Tweets: 171837
-#Number of Carson Tweets: 74173
+#Number of Rubio Tweets: 139888
-#Number of Bush Tweets: 64479
+#Number of Carson Tweets: 74302
-#Total Number of Tweets:
+#Number of Bush Tweets: 64572
 ---
 ---